-Whether you engage or not, lawmakers will be voting on issues that affect you and your community, and your voice is important to the policy debate.
-As a local voice with expertise in public health in your community, you can serve as a trusted messenger to your members of Congress, helping them understand how the policy they set in Washington affects their constituents back home.
-Furthermore, members of Congress have lots of competing priorities and rely on their constituents to bring issues to their attention - without hearing from you, they may not even realize how they can help!
+Over the next year, lawmakers will be voting on issues that affect you and your community.
+Your voice and expertise are important to the policy debate.
+As a local voice with expertise in public health in your community you can serve as a trusted messenger to your members of Congress, helping them understand how the policy they set in Washington affects their constituents back home.
+Furthermore, members of Congress have lots of competing priorities and rely on their constituents to bring issues to their attention - without hearing from you, they may not even realize how they can help.
 And in today's political environment, where public health policy is too often politicized or muddied by misinformation, if lawmakers don't hear from public health representatives, they may not appreciate the work you do, resulting in policy that is not rooted in sound public health practice.

 What is Education and Advocacy?
+(Non-Lobbying)

-Members of Congress and their staff work on a vast array of policy issues and rely on their constituents, organizations, and other external stakeholders to educate them on issues affecting their districts and states.
-You can be a valuable voice in educating your lawmakers about the work that you do, challenges that you are facing, and how federal policy affects your local health department.
+Members of Congress and their staff rely on external stakeholders to educate them on issues affecting their districts and states.
+You can be a valuable voice in educating your lawmakers about the work that you do, challenges that your department and community are facing, and how federal policy affects your local health department.